-SCI212R Topics in Biology 3 CLASS HOURS/3 CREDITS

-This is a non-laboratory science course applicable to Liberal Arts or Open Elective credits.
+SCI212R Topics in Biology 3 CLASS HOURS/3 CREDITS This is a non-laboratory science course applicable to Liberal Arts or Open Elective credits.
 This course will provide an in-depth seminar based format to investigate current topics in the broader field of biology.
 Students will be expected to effectively read, comprehend, and articulate contemporary issues in biology and environmental sciences.
 The specific content of this course will vary from seminar to seminar, covering in-depth discussions and presentations that relate to biology, global health and disease, and/or ecology.
 The students will be expected to critique the media and challenge assumptions, by developing skills in researching the science behind the topics.
 Students will discover the political, ethical, social and legal issues that accompany these topics, and how they impact society, locally regional and globally, now and in the future.
 (Prerequisites: Successful completion of 1 previous laboratory science course or Permission of Instructor)

-SCI220R Biology Capstone: Introduction to Biological Research qualitative reasoning, written and oral communication skills, and an appreciation of the role that research investigations play in daily life.
+SCI220R Biology Capstone: Introduction to Biological Research

+This is a course which provides students with an opportunity to synthesize previous learning by engaging in independent, student-directed, hypothesis-driven biological research.
+In the design and execution of experiments, students will demonstrate scientific literacy, scientific process, laboratory skills and techniques, critical thinking, quantitative and qualitative reasoning, written and oral communication skills, and an appreciation of the role that research investigations play in daily life.
 Classroom-based research provides a framework to foster a culture of undergraduate research at RVCC.
 (Prerequisites: any 2 of the following lab courses: SCI101R, SCI102R, SCI201R, SCI202R, SCI205R, SCI210R, SCI162R or permission of Instructor)